 A comprehensive token standard for Ethereum smart contracts was introduced by combining the features of ERC-20 and ERC-721.
 It’s a standard interface that supports all forms of fungible, semi-fungible, and non-fungible tokens and other configurations under a common smart contract.

 With ERC-1155, you can address all your token development needs and solve your problems in a single interface.
 The whole idea of developing ERC-1155 was to develop a robust smart contract that would manage different ERC tokens.
 In addition, ERC-1155 improves the overall functionality of previous ERC tokens, making Ethereum more efficient and scalable.

 Characteristics of ERC-1155 tokens:

 - ERC-1155 is a smart contract interface that supports fungible, semi-fungible, and non-fungible tokens

 - ERC-1155 can perform the tasks of ERC-20 and ERC-721, even both simultaneously

 - The token can be used for creating NFTs, redeemable shopping vouchers and ICOs, etc

 - Each token can represent a different value based on if it’s fungible, semi-fungible, or non-fungible

 Tokens play a significant role in the blockchain economy.
 The rationale behind Ethereum introducing the token standards is to tackle the various dynamic changes that keep taking place in the blockchain arena.
 Each of these standards serves a specific purpose and offers benefits to the users and developers.
-While ERC-20, ERC-721, and ERC-1155 Ethereum standards are at present, it is expected that more standards would emerge in the future to keep up with the growing business requirements.
+Although ERC-20, ERC-721, and ERC-1155 Ethereum standards currently exist, it is anticipated that additional standards will emerge in the future to meet evolving business requirements.